Smart grid: Smart grid modelling

 As wind power continues to gain popularity, it becomes a necessary ingredient in realistic power grid studies.
 Off-line storage, wind variability, supply, demand, pricing, and other factors can be modelled as a mathematical game.
 Here the goal is to develop a winning strategy.
 Markov processes have been used to model and study this type of system.

 Economics

 Market outlook

 In 2009, the US smart grid industry was valued at about $21.4 billion – by 2014, it will exceed at least $42.8 billion.
 Given the success of the smart grids in the U.S., the world market is expected to grow at a faster rate, surging from $69.3 billion in 2009 to $171.4 billion by 2014.
 With the segments set to benefit the most will be smart metering hardware sellers and makers of software used to transmit and organize the massive amount of data collected by meters.

-The size of Smart Grid Market was valued at over US$30 billion in 2017 and is set to expand over 11% CAGR to hit US$70 Billion by 2024.
-Growing need to digitalize the power sector driven by ageing electrical grid infrastructure will stimulate the global market size.
-The industry is primarily driven by favorable government regulations and mandates along with rising share of renewables in the global energy mix.
-According to the International Energy Agency (IEA), global investments in digital electricity infrastructure was over US$50 billion in 2017.